-Steve Fairchild joined Mike London's staff on Jan.
-30, 2013 as the offensive coordinator and quarterbacks coach.
-Fairchild comes to Charlottesville boasting 31 years of coaching experience at both the NFL and collegiate levels, including 16 seasons as an offensive coordinator.
+Steve Fairchild enters his third season at Virginia as the offensive coordinator and quarterbacks coach.
+Fairchild boasts 34 years of coaching experience at both the NFL and collegiate levels, including 18 seasons as an offensive coordinator.

 During Fairchild’s first season on Grounds he guided an offense that saw Kevin Parks rush for 1,031 yards and earn All-ACC second-team honors.
 Parks was the first Cavalier to rush for over a 1,000 yards since Alvin Pearman in 2004.